willwin4sure/vault/🗃️Database Systems/Data Models/Fancy SQL.md

 )
 ```

+## Window Functions

-Window functions... allow you to compute cumulative sums.
-These also make SQL Turing complete.
+==Window functions== allow you to compute things like counts, cumulative sums, and lagged quantities.
+For example:

 ```sql
 SELECT hour, min, cume_dist()